drummonds/godocs/README.md

 ### Prerequisites
 - Go 1.22 or later
-- PostgreSQL (for production) or use `-dev` flag for ephemeral database
+- PostgreSQL (for production) or use ephemeral database for testing
 - [Task](https://taskfile.dev/installation/) (optional, for build automation)
 - Tesseract OCR (optional, for document OCR)